ohainz/docker-debian-server/readme.md

 # Server

 This repository contains a docker file based on a debian slim image.
 It tries to start a vnc server session on a xfce4 desktop.
 To have there preinstalled applications.
 Currently this did not work.
-For example the browser chromium did not start.
+For example the browser chromium did not start (chromium --no-sandbox works).

 ## Preparation